JKTKops/Write-You-a-Haskell-2/8/design_of_protohaskell.md

   - Polymorphic recursion
   - GADTSyntax (but not GADTs)
   - Some GHC-specific extensions, like `TupleSections`
-  - Foreign Function Interface (to Java)
+  - Foreign Function Interface

 Things we won't implement
   - GADTs
   - Defaulting rules
   - Exception handling (`error` and `undefined` are guaranteed to crash immediately)

-If possible, I'd like ProtoHaskell to conform to the Haskell '98 standard.
+If possible, I'd like ProtoHaskell to eventually conform to the Haskell '98 standard.
 Either way, it will definitely belong to the "Haskell language family."

 <h2> Intermediate Forms </h2>